MdNor/cpanel-install-digitalocean/README.md

 cpanel-install-digitalocean
 ===========================

-Install cPanel on fresh installation of DigitalOcean CentOS 64-Bit
+Install cPanel on fresh installation of DigitalOcean CentOS 6 64-Bit

-This will also install htop, iotop, iftop, nethogs and vnstat utilities
+Make sure your hostname have been set properly.
+Also set Reverse DNS for your IP.
+Trust me, this will saves you lots of trouble later on.

 ---
 #### Installation